Video Game / Ogre Battle: The March of the Black Queen

 - Palette Swap: To differentiate NPCs from other units of their class.
-Some advanced classes are also palate swaps of earlier ones.
+Some advanced classes are also palette swaps of earlier ones.

 - Pride Before a Fall: Fogel's backstory.

-- Rebellious Princess: Rauny, who actually does not follow her father's My Country, Right or Wrong stitch and oppose the Empire, and ran off from her proposed wedding from an evil baron.
+- Rebellious Princess: Rauny, who actually does not follow her father's My Country, Right or Wrong stitch and oppose the Empire, and ran off from her proposed wedding to an evil baron.

 - The Revolution Will Not Be Vilified/Civilized: Is the rebellion good or evil?
 Well, you're the one running it, so it's whatever you want it to be.
 You can be a shining beacon of hope, worse than the empire ever was, or somewhere in between.